PrincetonUniversity/intro_ml_libs/julia/README.md

 ## TensorFlow

 There is a Julia package called [TensorFlow.jl](https://github.com/malmaud/TensorFlow.jl) that provides an interface to TensorFlow.
-It can be used with up to version 1.12 of TensorFlow.
-It appears that the number of commits is decreasing with time on this repo.
+It can be only be used with older versions of TensorFlow.
+The authors of this package recommend using Flux.

 ## Conventional Models